- Home

 4. Sausage and vegetable tray bake

-A sausage and vegetable tray bake is a great dish to make when you fancy something delicious and hearty but don’t want to spend hours slaving over the stove.
+A sausage and vegetable tray bake is great for when you’d like something delicious and hearty, but don’t want to spend hours slaving over the stove.

 Aside from chopping the vegetables, there’s hardly any prep involved – and to make things even easier, you can always buy pre-prepared vegetables from the supermarket.
 Plus, because everything is cooked in one dish, there’s very little washing up!

 Sausage and vegetable tray bakes are versatile dishes which can be adapted seasonally.
-While a lot of recipes include potatoes, to make it lower in carbs you can swap these out for other veggies like peppers, onions, carrots, courgette, butternut squash, and tomatoes.
+While many recipes include potatoes, to make the meal lower in carbs, you can swap these out for other veggies like peppers, onions, carrots, courgettes, butternut squash, and tomatoes.

-This sausage and Mediterranean vegetable tray bake recipe from Asda is a great choice for the warmer months, as is this Italian sausage and pesto tray bake recipe from Olive Magazine.
-You can also swap traditional pork sausages for chicken, turkey, or veggie versions for lower-fat alternatives.
-For a plant-based sausage tray bake recipe, try this one from Healthy Living James.
+This summer sausage traybake from Sainsbury’s Magazine is a great choice, as is this Italian sausage and pesto tray bake recipe from Olive Magazine.
+You can also swap traditional pork sausages for chicken, turkey, or veggie ones for lower-fat alternatives.
+For a plant-based sausage tray bake recipe, try this recipe from Healthy Living James.

 5. Egg-fried cauliflower rice